 The MAppSc degree courses involve a project which must integrate and apply the principles treated in the course.
 It may take the form of a design feasibility study or an experimental investigation.
 Evidence of initiative and of a high level of ability and understanding is required in the student's approach, and the results must be embodied in a report and submitted in accordance with the University's requirements.

 The following graduate courses are available to Master of Applied Science degree course candidates.
-Candidates may specialize in the following areas:
+Candidates may specialise in the following areas:

-Chemical Engineering and Industrial Chemistry Course 8015 Fuel Technology Course 8060
+Process Engineering Course 8016 Fuel Technology Course 8060